 Best Stand Mixer Features

 Overload protection is a nice feature, as is a locking tilt head.
 An all-metal construction offers more durability.
-10 - 12 speeds are average and most stand mixers come with 3 standard attachments (whisk, dough hook, and beater).
+10 to 12 speeds are average and most stand mixers come with 3 standard attachments (whisk, dough hook, and beater).
 Some models have a convenient timer onboard to remove the guesswork and a splash guard to prevent spills.
 A motor that ramps up to the speeds will help protect the unit.
 Models with hubs to connect optional accessories are the most functional.
 Warranties tend to vary between brands, but some do offer longer periods.

-A Stand Mixer Has its Limitations
+A Stand Mixer Has Its Limitations

 While you would expect a high-wattage mixer to easily handle any dough, they do have limitations.
-Even the best mixers have trouble handling very stiff dough.
+Even the best mixers have trouble handling a very stiff dough.
 When dough causes the motor to become sluggish and stall, that means your mixer was not designed to handle that capacity or denseness of dough.
 It's not unusual to finish kneading bread dough by hand, even with a powerful mixer.
 To prevent motor burnout, follow the manufacturer's guidelines as to how long to operate the mixer during a session.
 Keep in mind that not all mixers have built-in overload protection and they are not meant to run continually for long periods.

 Optional Stand Mixer Accessories